bmurdata/NYCGovJobSearch/README.md

 # NYCGovJobSearch
-# *NOTE*: Deprecated due to updates to website.
-Fix in progress.

 A Python based data scrape of https://www1.nyc.gov/jobs/index.page to provide help those seeking a career in civil service.

 Website implementation of this data(WIP) can be seen here- https://www.murphy-dev.com